Vienna's social housing as a role model for cities worldwide

 London's Deputy Mayor Tom Copley and Deputy Mayor and Executive City Councillor for Housing Kathrin Gaál

-London has had a housing strategy since 2018, which includes the affordable housing programme.
-For this reason, London's Deputy Mayor for Housing, Tom Copley, visited Vienna in mid-March and met with Deputy Mayor and Executive City Councillor Kathrin Gaál.
+London has had a housing strategy since 2018, which includes an affordable housing programme.
+For this reason, London's Deputy Mayor for Housing, Tom Copley, visited Vienna in mid-March and met with Deputy Mayor and Executive City Councillor for Housing Kathrin Gaál.
 The programme included visits to historic municipal buildings such as the Reumannhof as well as new, innovative housing projects such as Quartier Wolfgangasse and the Sonnwendviertel.
 The visit was rounded off with a tour of the "Red Vienna" exhibition in the famous Karl-Marx-Hof municipal building, the longest continuous residential building in the world.

 Tom Copley was very impressed and now hopes to use the knowledge gained in Vienna to help tackle the lack of affordable housing in London.